Who can apply for a Queen Elizabeth Commonwealth Scholarship (QECS)?

 No. As some university application cycles will open after the QECS applications close, you do not need to have received an offer at your chosen institution at the time of submitting your QECS application.

 However, you are encouraged to apply for your chosen course of study before or at the same time as applying for a QECS.
 Further guidance on whether you should apply for your course at the same time as the scholarship is explained on the QECS homepage under the relevant host university section.

 The requirement for English language testing depends on the university that you are intending to study at.
 Therefore you will need to look at your chosen university's admissions website to determine whether English language results are required for your admission.
 Some universities will require for applicants to meet their English language requirement.
 This often involves submitting the results of an English language test.

 English is not my first language but all of my studies were taught in English.
 Do I need to take an English language test?

 This will depend on the University that you are interested in studying at as their entry requirements will differ.
-If an English language test is required by the University, this is indicated on the University's QECS page.
+If an English language test is required by the University, this would be indicated on the university's own website.
 If you have any further questions regarding the English language requirement please write to the University directly.

 I cannot get an academic reference, what can I provide instead?

 Academic references are advised, these are usually referees who have taught you or worked with you throughout your academic career.
 However if you are unable to obtain academic references we would advise that you use professional referees that are able to write you references demonstrating the points outlined on the application form

 My internet access is limited.
 Can I submit a paper copy of the application form?